 In 2014 the firm expanded on its existing philanthropic efforts and announced the Health Projects and Research Fund to improve the wellbeing of people needing care and treatment.
 The $2 million fund addresses disadvantage in our community and is contributed to by staff at the firm.

-Thank you to our many clients for allowing us to work on their matters over the years.
+Thank you to our many clients for allowing us to work on their cases over the years.
 We look forward to providing more legal services to everyday people over the years to come.